 Although you know that you should be resting with your feet up, life usually gets in the way.
 There are other children to take care of, work to get done and a house to clean.
 This leads to stress, something all expectant moms need to avoid as much as possible.

-So, whether it's having to set up the office lunch catering at work for or running the kids to soccer practice, how do you find that much-needed time to rest and unwind?
-To help you out we have a few tips to help you de-stress.
+So, between setting up the office lunch catering at work or running the kids to soccer practice, how do you find that much-needed time to rest and unwind?
+Follow these tips to help you de-stress:

 Whether it's washing the dishes or putting together the baby's crib, asking for help is perfectly normal and you shouldn't feel bad about it at all.
 It's also important to remember that there are chores that you won't be able to do as you move further along into your pregnancy.
 Get someone to change the cat litter for you from the beginning and as you get bigger, ask someone to take care of the mopping, sweeping, and vacuuming as well.
-Taking a break from these activities while you can really helps reduce your stress levels.
+Taking a break from these activities while you can will help reduce your stress levels significantly.
 Knowing you don't have to do everything yourself is a great relief.

 Finding the time to rest when you're expecting is important for you and your unborn child.
 The trick is to follow some tips to get you started.
-Remember, saying no and maximizing your "me" time will be a big help.
+Learning to say no and maximizing your "me" time will be a big help.